 If you want to gain some different kind of experience, then you can head towards Nagman Pocha Street in Yeosu.
 It is Korea’s one of the best places to enjoy the seaside at night and a good place to enjoy delicious foods.
 It is home to little tented wagons selling in pojang macha.

 The suggestions above are, however, the best of what South Korea can offer!
 A night tour in any place whatsoever is very rewarding, as it is the best way to explore a city.
-And South Korea does have a good heart and bright light for the night with so many options of places to visit at night!
+And South Korea has a good heart and bright light for the night with so many places to visit at night!